 I hadn’t heard from the vice president in three or four weeks.
-Then on our monthly PR conference call, that vice president dialed in, dominated the conversation, and demonstrated to me a clear lack of situational awareness as to the current state of our PR affairs.
+Then on our monthly PR conference call, that vice president dialed in, dominated the conversation, and demonstrated she had no idea what was going on with my business.

 It was quite possible this was the first time in a month that vice president, who supposedly led my external PR team, was thinking about my business.
 Perhaps sensing my frustration, I received a follow-up email after the call recommending we post some tweets.

 A $17k monthly retainer and the best advice a senior leader from a sophisticated PR firm can offer in this modern age was to post some tweets?

 Our Twitter account was very active, so only reinforced my perception she wasn’t paying attention.
 Perhaps it was even worse: a lack of interest.

 The issue was compounded by the fact that every time that vice president joined a call, it cost $300 an hour.
 As the then director of communications for a B2B software business, my little budget was under constant pressure – and I had a hard time reconciling that cost with the value.

 To be fair, it wasn’t just the cost, but also the overall performance of the account.
 We weren’t seeing a whole lot of results.
 However, having been in this business a long time, I know results can ebb and flow, but when results ebb, the PR folks need to step up to bring new and creative PR ideas to the table.

 This team wasn’t doing that, so we handed the firm notice.

 The next agency we hired was a solo PR firm specializing in B2B – a one-person shop.
 Over the course of my career, I’ve managed nearly a dozen different firms as a corporate communicator, and this was one of the best PR firm decisions I’ve been part of on behalf of a business.